-- Food: Dried and packaged food (basically, anything packaged or canned from a grocery store), cooked food (e.g., bread, cookies, sandwich).
+- Food: Dried and packaged food (anything packaged or canned from a grocery store, basically) and cooked food (such as bread, cookies, and sandwiches).

-- Alcohol: 1.5 liters of wine (two 750ml bottles of wine) OR 8.5 liters (approximately 24 cans or bottles) OR 40 oz of liquor (one large standard bottle of liquor).
+- Alcohol: 1.5 liters (two 750-milliliter bottles) of wine or 8.5 liters (approximately 24 cans or bottles) of beer or 40 ounces (one large standard bottle) of liquor.

-- Tobacco: 200 cigarettes OR 50 cigars.
-Note: You may bring Cuban cigars to Canada.
-(Cuban cigars are not banned in Canada as they are in the U.S.)
+- Tobacco: 200 cigarettes or 50 cigars.
+Cuban cigars are not banned in Canada as they are in the U.S.

 - Pets: To bring your dog or cat to Canada, you must have a signed, dated certificate from your veterinarian stating that your pet has been vaccinated against rabies within the last three years.
 If your dog or cat is less than three months old, you do not need a certificate of rabies vaccination.

-- Illegal Drugs & Marijuana: Even if you have a prescription for medical marijuana (either in the U.S. or Canada or another country), you cannot bring marijuana into Canada.
-And even though marijuana is legal in Washington State (across the U.S. / Canada border from Vancouver), you cannot bring marijuana from Washington into Canada.
-In simple terms: you can't cross into or out of Canada with marijuana (or any other illegal drug).
+- Cannabis: Even if you have a prescription for medical cannabis (from the U.S., Canada, or another country), you cannot bring marijuana into Canada.
+And even though marijuana is legal in Washington state (across the border from Vancouver) and across all of Canada (since October 17, 2018), you cannot bring cannabis from Washington into Canada.
+Even CBD oil and other cannabis products are not allowed.